armory/demoapp/README.md

 the `.ruby_version` file will indicate which version will be needed and rvm will automagically pick this version when you change into the directory.

+## Configuring For "Bad Behavior":

+Out of the box, the app should run a fairly well-behaved web service.
+If you configure the environment variable `BAD_BEHAVIOR` to anything, the system will start to introduce, well, "bad behaviors":

+  * All requests will be slowed down by 250-750ms (random delay)
+  * Random requests (approx 10%) will generate unhandled exceptions (500 Server Error response)

 ## Configuring With New Relic:

 This app includes the NewRelic client (APM) and is set up to include a custom